Conversion Rate Optimization Tutorial

 As a CRO company, we practice and advocate continual testing because any changes to a page can potentially have a negative impact on conversion rates.
 When negative results are produced as a result, it’s improtant to keep the learning experience in mind.
 This is, after all, testing.
 However, educated testing seldom produces negative results, and even in the instance that negative results occur, you are not bound by those results in a live Web environment.

-- Develop a series of redesigns for the entire landing page in need of conversion optimisation.
+- Develop a series of redesigns for the entire landing page in need of conversion optimization.

 - Traffic is split randomly and equally between the redesigned landing pages, and actions are recorded.